Stanford Mourning Death Of Star Women's Soccer Goalkeeper Katie Meyer

 “I am heartbroken💔 I had the honor to play alongside Katie for a season & she inspired not only me but everyone else around her❤️ Your amazing heart & smile will be missed❤️ Sending love to her friends & family❤️” — posted former teammate Lauren Sesselmann.

 In a message on Tuesday to Stanford students, faculty and staff, Vice Provost for Student Affairs Susie Brubaker-Cole said an undergraduate student had died inside a residence on the campus.
-It appeared to have happened at Crothers Hall where police and emergency vehicle were seen at around 11 a.m.MORE NEWS: Man Stabbed To Death In San Francisco Mid-Market Neighborhood
+It appeared to have happened at Crothers Hall where police and emergency vehicle were seen at around 11 a.m.MORE NEWS: Camera Captures Apparent Tip Jar Theft At East Bay Pizza Parlor

 The Stanford Daily reported a police officer characterized the death as a medical emergency.
 Brubaker-Cole cited police as saying there was no ongoing safety threat to those on campus.
 The school did not identify the student at the time nor the cause of death to honor the family’s privacy.